dpraczuk/rekrutacja-netstation/README.md

 ```

 **`Navigation.tsx`**
-Komponent odpowiada za nawigowanie użytkownika po interfejsie aplikacji.
-Zaimplementowany został tak, by łatwo było go rozszerzać o nawigowalne ścieżki.
+The component is responsible for navigating the user through the application interface.
+It is implemented so that it can be easily extended with navigable paths.
 It also includes a Tooltip component which is responsible for displaying tooltips when the mouse hovers over an icon.

 ```typescript
 import { useState } from "react";